Overview

 How can you care for yourself at home?

-- Follow your doctor's advice about your diet.
+- Follow your doctor's instructions about healthy eating.
+You may need a low-salt or low-fat diet.

-- If you have itchy skin, keep cool, stay out of the sun.
-Try to wear cotton clothing.
+- If you have itchy skin, keep cool and stay out of the sun.
+It may help to wear cotton clothing.
 Talk to your doctor about medicines that can be used for itching.
 Follow the instructions on the label.

 To prevent spreading hepatitis B or C